-- 3. Initial Vote to Proceed (Reasonable Suspicion Inquiry) - a.
-Each complaint that is assigned to Counsel or other staff will be submitted to the Commission with recommendations on whether there is "reasonable suspicion" that the respondent has committed or is committing a violation of the law.678 The Commission makes the final decision by voting for or against a "reasonable suspicion" determination or otherwise terminating the complaint.
+Commission with recommendations on whether there is "reasonable suspicion" that the respondent has committed or is committing a violation of the law.
+8910 The Commission makes the final decision by voting for or against a "reasonable suspicion" determination or otherwise terminating the complaint.
 (Four affirmative votes are required to go forward with any enforcement action).
-In making this determination, the Commissioners may consider the complaint, the respondent's reply, available information on the public record and the staff's analysis and recommendations. - b.
-If the Commission fails to find "reasonable suspicion" that a violation has occurred or is occurring with respect to all of the allegations, or if the Commission dismisses the matter for other reasons, the case is closed, and the parties involved are notified.9 If, on the other hand, the Commission finds that there is "reasonable suspicion" that the respondent has violated or is violating the law, the Commission may either authorize an investigation via resolution or enter directly into settlement negotiations by the same.10 - i.
+In making this determination, the Commissioners may consider the complaint, the respondent's reply, available information on the public record and the staff's analysis and recommendations.

+- b.
+If the Commission fails to find "reasonable suspicion" that a violation has occurred or is occurring with respect to all of the allegations, or if the Commission dismisses the matter for other reasons, the case is closed, and the parties involved are notified.
+11 If, on the other hand, the Commission finds that there is "reasonable suspicion" that the respondent has violated or is violating the law, the Commission may either authorize an investigation via resolution or enter directly into settlement negotiations by the same.
+12 - i.
 When a complaint is designated for settlement, the Administrator shall assign it to a staff member and/or Counsel for processing and resolution. - ii.
-If the complaint is designated for an investigation by resolution, the resolution shall specifically set forth any matter that is authorized to be investigated.11 - iii.
+If the complaint is designated for an investigation by resolution, the resolution shall specifically set forth any matter that is authorized to be investigated.13 - iii.
 To assist in the investigation, the Commission may elect to retain a special investigator.
-If the Commission elects to retain a special investigator, the Administrator shall submit to the Commission the names of three (3) qualified individuals to serve as a special
+If the Commission elects to retain a special investigator, the Administrator shall submit to the Commission the names of three (3) qualified individuals to serve as a special investigator.14 - iv.
+If the Commission retains a special investigator to investigate a complaint against a person who is a resident of this state, the Commission shall provide to the district attorney for the county in which the person resides a copy of the complaint and shall notify the district attorney that it has retained a special investigator to investigate the

-6 The assigned staff member or Staff Counsel shall analyze the facts and relevant law, and determine the proper outcome or resolution, consulting with the Administrator as necessary, and present those findings to the Commission.
+8 The assigned staff member or Staff Counsel shall analyze the facts and relevant law, and determine the proper outcome or resolution, consulting with the Administrator as necessary, and present those findings to the Commission.

-7 "Reasonable suspicion" has been defined as "specific and articulable facts which, taken together with rational inferences from those facts, reasonably warrant that intrusion."
+9 "Reasonable suspicion" has been defined as "specific and articulable facts which, taken together with rational inferences from those facts, reasonably warrant that intrusion."
 Terry v.
 Ohio, 392 U.S. 1 at 21.

-8 Reasonable suspicion findings indicate only that the Commission either found or failed to find sufficient legal justification to open an investigation to determine whether a violation of the law has occurred, and not a definitive determination that a respondent violated any provision of the law.
+10 Reasonable suspicion findings indicate only that the Commission either found or failed to find sufficient legal justification to open an investigation to determine whether a violation of the law has occurred, and not a definitive determination that a respondent violated any provision of the law.

-9 WIS.
+11 Wis.
 STAT. § 19.50(2)(c) specifically allows for the release of "communications made to the attorney of an investigator, prosecutor, employee, or member of the Commission or to a person or the attorney of a person who is investigated or prosecuted by the Commission."

-10 WIS.
+12 WIS.
 STAT. § 19.49(1)(b) The Commission may compromise and settle any civil action or potential action brought or authorized to be brought by it which, in the opinion of the Commission, constitutes a minor violation, a violation caused by excusable neglect, or which for other good cause shown, should not in the public interest be prosecuted under such chapter.

-11 WIS.
+13 WIS.
 STAT. § 19.49(2)(b) 3.